openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 # SPHINCS+

-## The SPHINCS+ Algorithms {#algo-sphincs}
+## The SPHINCS+ Algorithms {#slhdsa}

 The following table describes the SPHINCS+ parameters and artifact lengths:

 {: title="SPHINCS+ parameters and artifact lengths in octets.
-The values equally apply to the parameter IDs of SPHINCS+-simple-SHA2 and SPHINCS+-simple-SHAKE." #sphincs-artifact-lengths}
+The values equally apply to the parameter IDs of SLH-DSA-SHA2 and SLH-DSA-SHAKE." #slhdsa-artifact-lengths}
 Parameter ID reference | Parameter name suffix | SPHINCS+ public key | SPHINCS+ secret key | SPHINCS+ signature
 ----------------------:| ---------------------:| ------------------- | ------------------- | ------------------
 1                      | 128s                  | 32                  | 64                  | 7856